 Both the pressure and flow control instruments use a common control interface, standardizing commands and programming.
 Serial or analog communications can be used to control the instruments.
 Through either the remote or the onboard interfaces, the MFCs can be reset to flow new gases while retaining the NIST-traceable accuracy specification accorded to the instrument.
 Changing gases is a matter of a simple selection, without wasted hours spent calculating K-factors and without affecting accuracy.

-Instruments with low- and micro-flow rates (as low as 0.0025-0.5 sccm range) provide unique flexibility.
+Instruments with low- and micro-flow rates provide unique flexibility.
 Drop-in replacements for competitive MFCs fit the SEMI footprint and can be matched in plumbing connections, as well as factory-wired to the same pin connections.

 Background on Vacuum Coating

 Vacuum coating process control engineers create a vacuum (pressures below atmosphere) in a sealed chamber.
 They remove atmospheric gases which would interfere with the desired reactions between the substances in the process.
 Into the vacuum, they introduce other gases and materials—things like vaporized metals, ionized molecules or plasma-reactive compounds—to bind them with the surfaces of other materials.